yourbasic/api/README.md

 be called `SetName`.
 Likewise, `Running` is a viable alternative to `IsRunning`.

-A pithy noun or noun phrase is often an ideal name for a constant, a type, or a field of an object or a struct, considering that such names often need to be recognized over longer stretches of code.
+A pithy noun or noun phrase is often a fitting name for a constant, a type, or a field of an object or a struct, considering that such names often need to be recognized over longer stretches of code.